 - Does a basketball player have a better chance of making a shot after having just made the last two shots than after having missed the last two shots?

 - Is it important to pass the ball to someone who has just made a few shots in a row?

-Example 2 - Human agency
+Example 2 – The hot hand fallacy and human agency

 What it is